Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 23.32.41 UTC
+- WIB: Senin, 7 Juli 2025 00.25.38 UTC
-- WITA: Senin, 7 Juli 2025 00.32.41 UTC
+- WITA: Senin, 7 Juli 2025 01.25.38 UTC
-- WIT: Senin, 7 Juli 2025 01.32.41 UTC
+- WIT: Senin, 7 Juli 2025 02.25.38 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

 Kategori: motivational